April 29, 2021

 Whither the Step Up?

 If a capital gains tax rate increase from 20% to 40% is huge, consider an increase from 0% to 40%, which is what the Biden plan now asks some families to consider.
-0% is the rate which effectively prevails when heirs (such as the kids, or a surviving spouse) sell inherited shares and other assets which received a “step up in basis” upon the death of their benefactor.
-And just as the state and local tax (SALT) deduction that Trump’s 2017 tax plan mostly eliminated was of most value to high earners, the “step up in basis” loophole provides the biggest savings to those who inherit valuable, low basis assets.
-The Biden plan seeks to eliminate all but $1 million of “step up.”
-Older and wealthier Americans sitting atop millions of embedded portfolio gains have long had powerfully dynastic reason not to sell.
-If the step up goes away, the math for both the owners and their children will be very different, as the big prize for holding onto appreciated assets until death will largely evaporate.
+0% is the rate which effectively prevails when heirs (such as the kids, or a surviving spouse) sell inherited shares and other assets which received a “step-up in basis” upon the death of their benefactor.
+And just as the state and local tax (SALT) deduction that Trump’s 2017 tax plan mostly eliminated was of most value to high earners, the step-up in basis loophole provides the biggest savings to those who inherit valuable, low-basis assets.
+The Biden plan seeks to eliminate all but $1 million of step-up.
+Older and wealthier Americans sitting atop millions of embedded portfolio gains have long had a powerfully dynastic reason not to sell.
+If the step-up goes away, the math for both the owners and their children will be very different, as the big prize for holding onto appreciated assets until death will largely evaporate.